 Mark Eaton and I co-lead this workshop.
-We gave this workshop at Code4Lib 2018 (pre-conference workshop) and will do so again at ALA Annual 2018 (LITA workshop).
-We first led this workshop on December 15, 2015, for the LACUNY Emerging Technologies Committee at John Jay College of Criminal Justice, New York, NY.
+We gave this workshop at Code4Lib 2018 (Washington, DC) and at the LITA pre-conference at ALA Annual 2018 (New Orleans).
+We first led this workshop in 2015 for the LACUNY Emerging Technologies Committee in New York.

-Workshop materials are posted on GitHub (updated materials for Code4Lib).
-This workshop was turned into a “Blueprints” article in the Journal of Interactive Pedagogy.
+Workshop materials are posted on GitHub (updated for Code4Lib).
+This workshop is also the basis of our “Blueprints” article in the Journal of Interactive Pedagogy.

 HTML + CSS for Library Web Services